 D15-D0 ?

-Display Height l Label
+ight L. Label

-On Large
+On arge

-Bit Labe ı Bit Label
+Bit Label Bit Label

 D15 On D7 On

 D14 On D6 On

 D13 On D5 On

 D12 On D4 On

 D11 On D3 On

 D10 On D2 On

 D 9 On D1 On

-D 8 On D0 On
+D 8 On DO On

-D15-D8 Thre shold D7-D0 Threshold
+D15-D8 Threshold D7-D0 Threshold

 Turn All Off 1.4 V Turn All Off 1.4 V

 - 4. Tap Display to toggle the digital channel group On or Off. - 5.
 To change the displayed height of the digital channels, tap a Height button.
 The height settings are only available when the display mode is set to Overlay in the Waveform View configuration menu. - 6.
 Use the upper Label field to enter a custom label for the overall digital channel.
 Double-tap on the field and use the virtual keyboard or tap the field and use an attached keyboard. - 7.
 Tap the Bit control to toggle individual digital channel bits On or Off and remove them from the displayed logic waveform. - 8.
-Use the bit Label fields to enter labels for the individual digital channel bits .
+Use the bit Label fields to enter labels for the individual digital channel bits (D0-D15).
 Double-tap on the field and use the virtual keyboard or tap the field and use an attached keyboard. - 9.
-Tap to turn all digital bits Off. - 10.
+Tap D15-D8 Turn All Off or D7-D0 Turn All Off to turn all digital bits Off. - 10.
+To set all bit thresholds to the same value for D15-D8 or D7-D0 bits, enter a threshold value in the Thresholds field.